Hemant2801/Credit-card-fraud-prediction/README.md

 # Credit-card-fraud-prediction
-Credit card fraud prediction using Logistic Regression on kaggle dataset.
+Credit card fraud prediction using Logistic Regression on kaggle dataset.</br >
 The link to the dataset is in the link.txt file.